 There is abundant suggestive evidence from field and experimental studies indicating the reality of population self-regulation.
 Fruitflies and nematodes appear to suppress their fertility in response to crowding, even with abundant nutrition (Guarente and Kenyon 2000).
 Observations in the wild suggest that rabbits exhibit the same response (Bittner and Chapman 1981).
 Arctic caribou in a fragile tundra environment breed less frequently than animals of the same species further south (Wynne-Edwards 1962).
 When deer are plentiful, wolves kill more deer and consume less of each (Kolenosky 1972).
 And the accumulated anecdotal experience of wildlife managers has created in that culture a belief that predator populations self-regulate (Nudds 1987).
 For each of these examples, evidence is not clean enough to rule out explanations from individual self-interest, which are deemed theoretically more conservative.

 As the authors of the last excerpt recognized, there are many instances where natural selection and the Law of Balance have the same or similar effects.
-However, there are also instances, such as the fact that only honeybees possess barbed stingers, that clearly contradict the Law of Natural Selection and can only be explained by the Law of Balance.
+However, there are also instances, such as the fact that only honeybees possess barbed stingers, or the woefully inept parenting behaviour of octopuses, that clearly contradict the Law of Natural Selection and can only be explained by the Law of Balance.

 These important natural effects or patterns are not visible at the level of the individual organism, or even at the level of the species.
 And they most certainly are not visible at the level of the gene, which is the extremely myopic, Lilliputian level at which Richard Dawkins stringently insists that life must be viewed in order to understand all organisms’ behaviours.
 These effects can only be perceived and understood at the level of the symbiotic system, or ecosystem, in which each organism, and each species, exists, and of which it forms a part.
 This is comparable to the fact that, when one stands next to a painting, one will not be able to see the patterns or overall picture that can only be seen when one stands further away from it.
 Or to employ another common metaphor, Richard Dawkins cannot see the forest because of his obsession with the individual trees.